Damping of strong GHz waves near magnetars and the origin of fast radio bursts: Introduction

-The present paper investigates the full evolution of GHz waves emitted at small radii (where $\Bbg\gg\Em$) and propagating to the outer region where $\Bbg<\Em$.
-At small radii the wave has no problem with propagation --- it is well described as a vacuum electromagnetic wave superimposed on the dipole background.
+The present paper investigates the full evolution of radio waves emitted at small radii (where $\Bbg\gg\Em$) and propagating to the outer region where $\Bbg<\Em$.
+At small radii the X-mode wave has no problem with propagation --- it is well described as a vacuum electromagnetic wave superimposed on the dipole background.
 This description fails where $\Bbg/\Em$ decreases to $\sim 1$.
 Here, the electromagnetic invariant $B^2-E^2$ approaches zero, and a dramatic transition occurs in the wave evolution.

-Kinetic plasma simulations of this transition show that the wave launches shocks in the background plasma \citep{Chen22}.
-One can demonstrate the formation of shocks and track their evolution using the MHD framework (\citealt{Beloborodov22a}, hereafter Paper~I).
-The MHD description holds for waves of sufficiently low frequencies, and then the radio wave behaves as a compressive MHD mode, called ``fast magnetosonic.''
+Kinetic plasma simulations of this transition show that the wave launches shocks in the background plasma \citep{Chen22b}.
+One can demonstrate the formation of shocks and track their evolution using the MHD framework (\citealt{Beloborodov23}, hereafter Paper~I).
+The MHD description holds for waves of sufficiently low frequencies, and then the X-mode radio wave behaves as a compressive MHD mode, called ``fast magnetosonic.''
 Paper~I focused on kHz magnetosonic waves and showed that they evolve into monster radiative shocks, with Lorentz factors exceeding $10^5$.

-Remarkably, MHD description also holds for GHz waves of sufficiently high power $L>\LMHD$.
-As shown in the present paper, $\LMHD$ depends on the propagation angle $\theta$ relative to the magnetic dipole axis and falls in the range relevant for FRBs.
-In particular, near the magnetic equator, the condition $L>\LMHD$ is satisfied by typical FRBs.
-We use this fact to solve for the wave propagation in the equatorial region.
+Remarkably, MHD description also holds for GHz radio waves of sufficiently high power $L>\LMHD$.
+As shown in the present paper, $\LMHD$ happens to be in the range relevant for FRB luminosities and its value $\LMHD(\theta)$ depends on the wave propagation angle $\theta$ relative to the magnetic dipole axis.
+In particular, near the magnetic equator the condition $L>\LMHD$ is satisfied by typical extragalactic FRBs.
+This fact allows us to solve for the wave propagation in the equatorial region using the MHD framework.
 Then, we examine waves around the magnetic axis, where $\LMHD>L$ and a kinetic description is required.
-We find that in both regimes the GHz waves are nearly completely damped.
+We find that in both regimes, MHD and kinetic, the GHz waves are damped.

-Our method for tracking wave evolution in the MHD regime is described in \Sect~2. \Sect~3 presents numerical results for GHz waves in the equatorial plane $\theta=\pi/2$, and explains analytically the observed damping by shocks and radiative losses. \Sect~4 describes shock formation at polar angles $\theta\neq \pi/2$.
-In \Sect~5, we find the region on the $L$-$\theta$ plane where waves do not obey MHD.
-In this region, wave damping switches to the kinetic regime and occurs through particle acceleration, as described in \Sect~6.
-The results are discussed in \Sect~7.